THE ANNUNCIATION CATHEDRAL

-(St. John the Baptist Patron Saint whose feast day is January 7th)
+(St. Benedict of Nursia Patron Saint whose feast day is March 14th)

 Contact: Jennifer Michaels (firstname.lastname@example.org) at 770-723-0353 or the staff at the Cathedral Office during the week at 404-633-5870 for additional information.

-Activity: The Library is open Sundays during Sunday School and after the Divine Liturgy.
-During the week, the book store is accessible through the Church Office or by special appointment.
+Activity: Except when school is in session and using the library, the Library is open Sundays following Sunday School and after the Divine Liturgy.
 Material can be check-out by all Cathedral members.

-The Annunciation Cathedral Library provides reading and audio-visual materials as a service to Cathedral Members and Annunciation Day School students and staff.
+The Annunciation Cathedral Library provides reading materials as a service to Cathedral Members and Annunciation Day School students and staff.

 The scope of our collection includes lending and reference materials on:

 The majority of the collection is English-language material, which is complemented by a substantial number of Greek-language volumes.
-The materials are indexed and cataloged using the Library of Congress Classification system, and are accessible through a computerized library database.
-The library is staffed by volunteers and the collection is provided through the generous donations of the Cathedral Community, both material and financial.
+The collection is provided through the generous donations of the Cathedral Community.